 Solidifying the premium messaging is the black and gold palette.
 This color story elevates the brand as an exquisite choice for coffee!

 5. Pacama Coffee by The Upturn Studio

 - Symbolic ‘signet ring’ icon

 - A warm and subdued color story

-The main element of the logo is the logotype that features a wide, strong and inverted styling.
+The main element of the logo is the logotype which features a wide, strong, and inverted styling.
 It brings out the bold and defiant brand character while keeping the aesthetic tasteful and well-balanced.